-Faculty / Staff Giving
+Faculty and Staff Giving

 No matter the size of your gift, your annual participation as a University "insider" makes an impact.
 Along with providing critical funding for financial aid and academic programs, your giving plays an important role in helping to secure grants from corporations and foundations, which consider faculty and staff giving rates when determining their own support for Pepperdine.
 Together, as faculty and staff members, we can help ensure Pepperdine continues to be one of the best places to both study and work.